TechneWare/SmarterMail.Cli/README.md

 Once the IP has been documented, it will have an accurate CIDR block assigned to it and can now be considered by the `make` command for inclusion in the commit_bans.txt script file.

-If you examine the logs for POP, IMAP, or SMTP, you can see that it's working.
+If you examine the POP, IMAP, or SMTP logs, you can see that it is working.
 SMTP is likely the most active.

 Sample SMTP log for a single blocked request:
 ```logos